t0mg/pd-camera/hardware/README.md

 The camera cap part is also press fit.
 It comes off easily on purpose, so you can swap the camera module if you have different lens mounts, without having to remove the cover part.
 Otherwise, you can add a bit of super glue to attach the camera cap to the cover plate permanently.

+There is currenlty no cap for larger mounts/lenses such as CS one in the photo above.
+I don't see this as a major issue as the sensor board holds itself just fine.
+But for polish reasons, in future updates we might add new caps with stronger fit (eg stap fit joints) and more opening sizes.

 ### Magnets

 Press fit the eight neodymium magnets into their respective holes.
-I found that it helps to stack 2 of them to align with the hole and initiate a good vertical fit, then to flip the case and press it flush against a table to push the magnet all the way in.
-If they feel loose you can add a drop of superglue to secure them.
+I found that it helps to stack 2 of them to align with the hole and initiate a good vertical fit, then to use the handle of a fork or spoon to push the magnet all the way in.
+If they feel loose  you can add a drop of superglue to secure them (I never had to).

+Should you need to reuse these magnets, the case is designed so that you can remove them, by pushing them from the back with a thin screwdriver for the 4 on the chin side, and by pulling them out with small pliers (and cover removed) for the 4 on the back side.

 ### Pat yourself in the back